Coronavirus MOT exemption update

 If you live in a more remote part of the UK this might be a 15-mile drive.
 There are no set mileage limits set down.
 But the exemption criteria is super-tight – so best not to stop off for a cup of tea or do any shopping en route.

-- Your insurance may only cover you for the legal minimum level of cover – for third-party injury or damage – if you are driving without insurance
+- Your insurance may only cover you for the legal minimum level of cover – for third-party injury or damage – if you are driving without an MOT

 - It is still an offence to park a car without an MOT on the road